 Please do not purchase your tickets until you are confirmed on the trip.
-Once your tickets have been purchased, please send us a copy of your airline schedule so we can reserve your airport transfers.
-It is your responsibility to ensure your flight times coordinate with the arrival and departure logistics for this trip.
+Once tickets are purchased, please forward a copy of your email flight confirmation from the airline.
+It is your responsibility toensure your flight times coordinate with the arrival and departure logistics for this trip.